 Assurance Level Organization Identity Identification and Authentication Test level No stipulation Level 1 (1) Document checking is not required.
 (2) Applicant only needs to have e-mail address to apply for certificate.
 Identification and authentication procedure does not need to be performed.
 (3) In-person application at counter is not required.
 Level 2 (1) Document checking is not required.
 (2) Subscriber submits organization information such as organization identity ID number (i.e. withholding tax ID number), organization name shall be checked against CA approval information.
 (3) In-person application at counter is not required.
-Level 3 Level 3 CAs are allowed to use the following methods authentication of organization identity: (1) In-person (physically-present) identity proofing counter, which can be one of the following means
+Level 3 CAs are allowed to use the following methods for authentication of organization identity: (1) In-person (physically-present) identity proofing a counter, which can be one of the following means:

-Assurance Level Organization Identity Identification and Authentication a.
+a.
 A certification document or official document issued by government agency in the jurisdiction of the applicant; b.
+Public, information, obtained, from a qualified b.
 Public information obtained from a qualified government information source (QGIS) such as the MOEA industry and business registration database or a qualified government tax information source (QTIS) such as the Fiscal Information Agency of MOF; or c.
-Organizations belonging to CHT apply for the certificate with written application.
+Organizations belonging to CHT apply for the cartificants with written application certificate with written application.
 (2) Remote identity proofing, which can be one of the following means and the detailed operating procedures are formulated in the internal control system of each RA: a.
 Application through an identity assurance level 3 organization certificate issued by the GPKI or ePKI; b.
-For those organization who has complete registration procedure with the copies of the certification documents is acceptable; c.
+For those organization who has complete registration procedure with the competent authority, like (1)-a or (1)-b, mailing the copies of the certification documents is acceptable; c.
 A letter attesting that subject information is correct written by an accountant, lawyer, or notary; d.
-A site visit by CA personnel or a third party who is acting as an agent for the CA; or Level 4 certificate with e-form.Organization identity authentication can be divided into the following two types:(1)Private organization identity authentication Application information includes the organization name, location and representative name which is sufficient to identify the organization.
+A site visit by CA personnel or a third party who is acting as an agent for the CA; ore.
+Organizations belonging to CHT apply for the certificate with e-form.
+Organization identity authentication can be divided into the following two types: (1)Private organization identity authentication Application information includes the organization name, location and representative name which is sufficient to identify the organization.
 In addition to verifying the authenticity of the application information and representative identity,